What makes the stars so violent

 This started as a description of the particular nature of stars in the middle of the Pacific.
 They don’t feel like stars anywhere else.
 There, they smell of salt and shipwreck.
 This by itself didn’t seem enough excuse for a poem at the time, although the next poem I wrote, “Sea Sky,” tried to get closer to the idea.

-It began as a free association of the sounds and scents of night in the semi-tropics.
+It began as a free association with the sounds and scents of night in the semi-tropics.
 It’s always breezy, but the wind grows like a child’s eyes looking at the sea.
 The darker it gets, the wilder the sounds grow.
 The less input from the eye, the more computing power for the ears and the imagination.
 While the waves widen, the moonscape remains deceptively calm.
 Hawaii is farther away from everywhere on the planet than anywhere, and you feel the isolation and stillness, especially at night, that south seas create.
 You might as well be in Pago Pago.

 I often begin with a conclusion, and then work backwards, which is what we do, as Cathy points out, when we travel.
-We want to end up in China, so we take a plane, so we call the airlines.
+We want to end up in China, so we take a plane, we call the airlines.
 I used to read books backwards as a child, driven by the end to see how it all came about.
 I am always backtracking.
+Cathy says the poem is backwards, like a cyclone in the south, spewing out clichés with contrary adjectives.
+I wrote it on Sunday night, July 27th, 2003, rewrote it on the 28th, redid it at the laundry, and finished it the next morning where I began it, surrounded by thrashing palms under a flapping umbrella.